 LLB | City University of Hong Kong (Dean’s List)

 Our culture is one where the efforts and opinions of junior lawyers are valued and trainees are given meaningful responsibility on client files rather than being simply deployed in piecemeal tasks.
-We are entrusted with responsibilities in case management and client relationship management.
-We are invited and encouraged to participate in intellectual discussions with senior lawyers to identify pragmatic and effective solutions for clients on a daily basis.
+Trainees are entrusted with responsibilities in case management and client relationship management.
+They are invited and encouraged to participate in intellectual discussions with senior lawyers to identify pragmatic and effective solutions for clients on a daily basis.
 An enormous sense of belonging and fulfillment flows from this participative leadership style.

 Scope of Work & Responsibility

-As a vacation scheme student, I was exposed to eye-opening active client matters and was invited to join discussions with senior lawyers on substantive matters of law.
+Even as a vacation scheme student, I was exposed to eye-opening active client matters and was invited to join discussions with senior lawyers on substantive matters of law.
 For instance, I had the chance to look into financial regulatory laws that might be applicable to cryptocurrencies and contribute to the legal analysis for a client.
 My experience was different from some of my peers who were given monotonous tasks of a more clerical nature.

 As I embarked upon my traineeship, I continued to work closely with partners and associates and was provided with continued guidance and clear instructions to prepare me for the challenges inherent in complex legal issues and unfamiliar business settings.